Heating effect of electric current Joule’s law

 H α t

-Also by the equation (3) above, H =(V2/R) t, the heat produced is inversely proportional to resistance for a given Voltage (PD) applied between the ends of the conductor.
+Also by equation (3) above, H =(V2/R) t, the heat produced is inversely proportional to resistance for a given Voltage (PD) applied between the ends of the conductor.

 Verification of Joule’s law